Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

 16. Dark Horse.
 2.7 billion views.

 Another hit by American Katy Perry.
 This song, like Roar, comes from her post-divorce album Prism.
 The same team that made Roar was involved, except for the co-writer who this time was Sarah Hudson.
-Inspiration for the lyrics came from witchy movie The Craft.
+Inspiration for the lyrics came from the witchy movie The Craft.
 Katy invited Juicy J to write and sing the rap verses.

 Video published on: February 20, 2014